 - Type: String - Description: This variable is used for both plane wave set and localized orbitals set.
-It indicates the type of starting density. - atomic: the density is starting from the summation of the atomic density of single atoms. - file: the density will be read in from a file.
+It indicates the type of starting density. - atomic: the density is starting from the summation of the atomic density of single atoms. - file: the density will be read in from a binary file charge-density.dat first.
+If it does not exist, the charge density will be read in from cube files.
 Besides, when you do nspin=1 calculation, you only need the density file SPIN1_CHG.cube.
 However, if you do nspin=2 calculation, you also need the density file SPIN2_CHG.cube.
 The density file should be output with these names if you set out_chg = 1 in INPUT file. - Default: atomic init vel nelec nupdown

-- Type: Boolean
+- · Type: Boolean

 - Description:

 - True: read the atom velocity (atomic unit: 1 a.u. = 21.877 Angstrom/fs) from the atom file (STRU) and determine the initial temperature md_tfirst.
 If md_tfirst is unset or less than zero, init_vel is autoset to be true.

 - False: assign value to atom velocity using Gaussian distributed random numbers.

 - Default: False